adgatemedia/adgate-rewards-android-sdk/README.md

       }
    });
 ```

+The `wallCode` for your AdGate Rewards wall can be found on the [AdGate Rewards panel page](https://panel.adgatemedia.com/affiliate/vc-walls).
+The `userId` value is your app's internal user id for whom you'd like to check for conversions. `subids` is a hashmap of the subid's that was used when loading the offer wall.

 If the call was successful, a list of conversions is passed to the
 `onSuccess` method.
 Each Conversion model has the following class definition: